-Almost without exception, all employment of physicians (as well as many other medical professionals) will, quite unlike most employment in other industries, be governed by a written contract of employment.
-In the case of physicians, many employment agreements are lengthy, complicated and typically drawn in a one-sided fashion that favors the employer, whose lawyer crafted the agreement.
-Where WRVU-based and other production formulas are part of the compensation scheme, it is (in the experience of this healthcare law firm) rare that the contract does not contain ambiguities concerning pay.
-In any event, with so many compensation schemes, disputes are simply inevitable in some relationships.
+Employment of physicians (as well as many other medical professionals) will typically be governed by a written contract of employment.
+In the case of physicians, many employment agreements are lengthy, complicated and typically drawn in a one-sided fashion that favors the employer.
+Where RVU-based and other production formulas are part of the compensation scheme, it is rare that the contract does not contain ambiguities concerning pay.
 Our firm has the knowledge and experience with contracts and employment disputes to help our clients realistically evaluate and prosecute viable claims for unpaid professional compensation and related financial recoveries, whether in litigation or arbitration.

 - Contract Litigation:

-The most common type of business claim litigated is, in our experience, breach of contract.
-Today, the average physician or medical practice will sign dozens or even hundreds of contracts over the course of a career or life of a practice, including contracts such as purchase/sale agreements, vendor contracts with a variety of entities that provide essential services to healthcare providers, leases, third-party payor agreements, and practice ownership agreements.
-Too often, it is first realized at the dispute phase when a contract is carefully scrutinized by litigation counsel, that failures at the transactional stage (like the mindless use of a form obtained from the internet or purchased from a form company based on short-sighted and misguided perception of what saves money) left a client vulnerable to ambiguities and inadequate contractual protection.
-In any event, our litigation attorneys have substantial experience in litigating and trying contract disputes.
+A common type of business dispute claim breach of contract.
+Today, the average physician or medical practice will sign dozens of contracts over a course of time, including purchase/sale agreements, vendor contracts with a variety of entities that provide essential services to healthcare providers, leases, third-party payor agreements, and practice ownership agreements.
+Too often, it is first realized at the dispute phase when a contract is carefully scrutinized by litigation counsel, that failures at the transaction stage (like the mindless use of a form obtained from the internet or purchased from a form company) left a party vulnerable to ambiguities and inadequate contractual protection.
+Our health law litigation attorneys have substantial experience in litigating challenging contract disputes.

 - Partnership and Shareholder Disputes and other Business Divorce:

-All good things must end, sooner or later, and hence every partnership ends.
-Fortunately, the dissolution of a co-owned medical practice or other service business does not always result in a legal dispute; many do, however.
-The competing selfish interests that attend dissolution often give rises to disputes and some that will find the way to the courthouse.
-Our firm represents individuals and business entities that are caught in the middle of such disputes.
-We have the background and experience to help our clients assess and proceed with claims for financial recoveries or protection of financial interests based on ownership.
+The competing interests that attend medical practice partnership dissolution often give rises to disputes and some that will find the way to the courthouse.
+Our health law firm represents individuals and business entities that are caught in the middle of such disputes.
+We have the background and experience to help our customers assess and proceed with claims for financial recoveries or protection of financial interests based on ownership.